 What’s more, the color code diagram of these two cables is different.
 To create a straight-through cable, you will use either T-568B or T-568A on both ends, while to create a cross-over cable, you will wire T-568A on one end, and T-568B on the other end.

 T-568A and T-568B are the two wiring standards for RJ-45 connector data cable specified by TIA/EIA-568A wiring standards document.
 T-568A standard ratified in 1995, was recently replaced by the T-568B standard in 2002.
 The difference between the two is the position of the orange and green wire pairs.
 It is preferable to wire to T-568B standards if there is no pre-existing pattern used within a building.

 Both the T-568A and T-568B standard Straight-through cables are used most often as patch cords for your Ethernet connections.
 If you require a cable to connect two Ethernet devices directly together without a hub or when you connect two hubs together, you will need to use a Crossover cable instead.

 Ethernet cable color-coded wiring standard allows optical technicians to reliably predict how Ethernet cable is terminated on both ends so they can follow other technicians’ work without having to guess or spend time deciphering the function and connections of each wire pair.
-There is no technical difference between the T568A and T568B wire standard, so neither is superior than the others.
-FS.COM offers a full range of optical devices including fiber optic cables, copper cables (Cat5/5e, Cat6), etc. If you have any requirement of our products, please send your request to us.
+There is no technical difference between the T568A and T568B wire standards, so neither is superior to the others.
+FS.COM offers a full range of optical devices including fiber optic cables, copper cables (Cat5/5e, Cat6), etc.